 Taking antibiotics frequently on and off or long term

 Antibiotics don’t differentiate between our good and bad microbes.
-They wipe out the good, the bad and the ugly (Side note: that’s why it’s so important to take probiotics after every round of antibiotics).
+They wipe out the good, the bad and the ugly.
 Without good bacteria to balance out the bad, it becomes more likely that certain bacteria, like C. albicans, will flourish and cause problems like (yep, you guessed it) yeast infections.
+Additionally, eating conventionally raised beef can contribute to yeast overgrowth, as many livestock are given antibiotics.
+We are what they eat!
 One other possible reason this happens is that when our microbiome is disrupted, our guts produce less biotin, one of the B vitamins.
 Biotin helps suppress the transition of C. albicans into the form that causes yeast infections.
 So, less biotin = more risk of candidiasis.

 Using corticosteroid drugs (especially inhalants) or having a compromised immune system

 Corticosteroid drugs suppress our immune system in order to reduce symptoms that occur when our immune systems are in overdrive.
 These medications are often prescribed for asthma or autoimmune conditions like Multiple Sclerosis or Crohn’s Disease.
 Those with weakened immune systems are more at risk for candidiasis.
 Specifically, using an inhaler puts you at greater risk for oral yeast infections.

 Type 1 or Type 2 Diabetes

 People with diabetes tend to have higher sugar content in their mouth.
 Sugar feeds yeast infections (since yeast is a type of sugar), and this puts them at greater risk for oral candidiasis.
 Getting diabetes under control can help keep yeast infections at bay.